brettinternet/brettinternet.github.io/content/languages/_index.md

 > I guess Google's years of experience led to the conclusion that, for software development to scale, a simple type system, GC, and wicked fast compilation speed are more important than raw runtime throughput and semantic correctness.
 Given the amount of networking and large - scale infrastructure software written in Go, I think they absolutely nailed it.

-Go has become the "practical pragmatist" of modern languages—beloved for its simplicity but limited by deliberate design choices.
+Go has become the "practical pragmatist" of modern languages.
+It's beloved for its simplicity but limited by deliberate design choices.

 ### What Works